UWNETLAB/metaknowledge/Docs/docs.md

 >
 >`Citation`
 >
->> A [Citation](#isilib.Citation) object containing a citation for the Record
+>> A [Citation](#isilib.Citation) object containing a citation for the Record.

 <a name="Record.getTag"></a>Record.**getTag**(_tag_):

->returns a list containing the raw data of the record associated with tag.
+>Returns a list containing the raw data of the record associated with _tag_.
 Each line of the record is one string in the list.
 >
 >##### Parameters
 >_tag_ : `str`
 >
->> tag can be a two character string corresponding to a WOS tag e.g. 'J9', the matching is case insensitive so 'j9' is the same as 'J9'.
+>> _tag_ can be a two character string corresponding to a WOS tag e.g. 'J9', the matching is case insensitive so 'j9' is the same as 'J9'.
 Or it can be one of the full names for a tag with the mappings in [fullToTag](#isilib).
-If the string is not found in the original record or after being translated though [fullToTag](#isilib), `None` is returned.
+If the string is not found in the original record or after being translated through [fullToTag](#isilib), `None` is returned.
 >
 >##### Returns
 >
 >`List [str]`
 >
->> each string in the list is a line from the record associated with _tag_ or None id not found
+>> Each string in the list is a line from the record associated with _tag_ or None if not found.

 <a name="Record.getTagsDict"></a>Record.**getTagsDict**(_taglst_):